guywithnousername/alien-invasion/README.md

 python.(this game requires pygame and pip to be installed) This project is spread across multiple files, with each serving a different purpose.

+This project is not going to be developed anymore.

 # game.py
 This is the main file which does everything.
 It runs the game.
 # bullet.py